umasshokie/classroom_scripts/README.md

 ##classroom_push:

 Push changes to all directories in the current directory related to given assignment.
 There are two options: add a single file and commit/push (use if you create a gradesheet and just want to add it), or commit/push changes to all files in directory that are already added to the repository (use if you edit student code and want those comments to be pushed).
+Currently the commit message is hardcoded to be "Graded" but you can easily modify the script by changing "Graded" to your desired message before running.